James Hanna (trader): The Northwest Coast fur trade

-James Hanna’s Voyages
+James Hanna’s voyages

-The revelation of the riches to be gained from exploiting the furs of the North West Coast of America as an item of trade with China and, possibly Japan, caused the partners in trade, John Henry Cox and John Reid, to attempt to take advantage of their situation in Macau and their connections with India.
+The revelation of the riches to be gained from exploiting the furs of the Northwest Coast of America as an item of trade with China and, possibly Japan, caused the partners in trade, John Henry Cox and John Reid, to attempt to take advantage of their situation in Macau and their connections with India.
 Specifically, Cox and his associates, including Henry Lane, William Fitzhugh and David Lance—English East India Company supercargoes at Macau trading privately on their own account—sponsored a pioneering voyage under James Hanna in 1785.
+Hanna had been an experienced sailor and a privateer in the American Revolutionary War with a commission on the British side; capturing enemy vessels and being captured himself.
+He moved to India and then China in search of work after the British defeat in 1783.
 Setting out from Macau in the brig Sea Otter, on 15 April 1785, Hanna followed the route of the Manila galleons past Japan from where the prevailing winds and current brought him to Nootka Sound on 8 August.
 Although there was one violent altercation in which a number of native Nuu-chah-nulth lost their lives, Hanna was successful in trading for furs and returned to Macau with 560 pelts worth 20,400 Spanish dollars.
 Word of this success was sent back to England and reported in the London press on 21 September 1786: